An uncrowded national park and animals from prehistoric times and today

 The Green River and Yampa River converge in the middle of Dinosaur National Monument, and the canyons are a sight to see, especially by river raft.

-“It’s absolutely gorgeous,” says Tom Kleinschnitz, executive director of the Moffat County Tourism Association and owner of Adventure Bound River Expeditions.
+“It’s absolutely gorgeous,” says Tom Kleinschnitz who co-owns with his wife Adventure Bound River Expeditions that runs river trips on the Green and Yampa rivers.
 “Its views match or are better than the overlooks at some places in the Grand Canyon.”

-Just east of the monument is a place called Deerlodge Park where visitors can see hundreds of elk year-round.
+On the monument's eastern edge is Deerlodge Park where visitors can see hundreds of elk year-round.

 “There are times in the middle of the winter where they’ll bunch up into a herd of 800 to 1,000,” Kleinschnitz says.
 “So that’s an opportunity for people to really take incredible pictures.”

 If you seek more wildlife, head east to Maybell then north to the Sand Wash Basin area where one of the largest wild mustang herds still roam.
 Their biology can be traced back to horses brought over by early explorers from the Old World.

 Moffat County Tourism Association